From Brand Story to Machine-Readable Narrative

 Generative AI does not browse.
 It synthesizes.

 When a system produces an answer, it compresses large volumes of information into a small, coherent output.
-This compression favors narratives that can be summarized without contradiction.
-Stories that evolved organically over time, across formats, teams, or eras, may be nuanced in ways people resolve intuitively but machines cannot.
+That compression favors narratives that can be summarized cleanly and without contradiction.
+Stories that evolved organically over time, across formats, teams, or eras may be nuanced in ways people can resolve intuitively, but machines often cannot.

 When compression introduces uncertainty, systems avoid filling in the blanks.
 They default to omission.

-This same logic explains why some brands disappear from AI-generated summaries even when they are active, reputable, and widely known.
+This same logic helps explain why some brands disappear from AI-generated summaries even when they are active, reputable, and widely known.

 The Spotify problem, explained

-A helpful analogy comes from recommendation systems many people already know well, such as Spotify.
+A helpful analogy comes from recommendation systems many people already know, such as Spotify.

-Spotify has little difficulty recommending artists with a clear, stable genre and era profile, such as “pop,” “dance,” or “90s.”
-It struggles more with artists whose work spans decades, lineups, and stylistic shifts.
-Fleetwood Mac’s catalog is rich, influential, and culturally significant, but it is also fragmented across multiple identities: “70s,” “80s,” “soft rock.”
+Systems usually have an easier time with artists whose genre, era, and identity resolve cleanly.
+They struggle more with artists whose catalogs stretch across decades, styles, and shifting associations.
+Fleetwood Mac’s catalog is rich, influential, and culturally significant, but it is also spread across multiple identities: “70s,” “80s,” “soft rock.”

 By contrast, an artist like Tate McRae presents a narrower, more temporally consistent profile that is easier for systems to classify and surface predictably.